dwave-examples/tour-planning/README.md

 ### Configuring the Tour

-The upper-left section of the user interface lets you configure the tour: how many legs it should comprise, lengths of these legs, and maximum elevation gain.
+The upper-left section of the user interface lets you configure the tour's legs: how many, how long, and the maximum elevation gain.
-Additionally, you can configure your budgets of cost (modes of locomotion vary in price) and time (walking is slower than driving) for the entire tour.
+Additionally, you can configure your budgets of cost and time for the entire
+tour: modes of locomotion vary in price and speed.
+For example, walking is free but slower than driving.

-The lengths of each leg are set to a uniform random value between your selected minimum and maximum lengths.
-Steepness is set uniformly at random between zero and the maximum you set.
+Leg lengths are set to a uniform random value between your configured minimum and maximum values.
+Steepness is set uniformly at random between zero and your configured maximum value.

-A leg's steepness affects cycling: a constraint is set to discourage (soft) or disallow (hard) cycling on legs that exceed half the maximum slope you set.
+A leg's steepness affects cycling: a constraint is set to discourage (soft constraint) or disallow (hard constraint) cycling on those legs that exceed half the maximum slope you configured.

 When you update a tour's legs, toll booths are placed at random on some of the legs.
-These affect driving in a private car (as opposed to taking a bus): the generated CQM sets a hard constraint to not drive on legs with toll booths.
+These affect driving in a private car (but not bussing): the generated CQM has a hard constraint to not drive on legs with toll booths.

 ### Configuring the Constraints